WNCC finishes third at nationals, falls to Tyler in semis

-LUBBOCK, Texas – It wasn’t the outcome the Western Nebraska Community College women’s basketball team wanted, but the Cougar women can hold their head high after finishing third at the NJCAA national tournament in Lubbock, Texas, in falling in the semifinals to Tyler Junior College 88-76 Sunday afternoon at the Rip Griffin Center on the Lubbock Christian University campus.
+LUBBOCK, Texas – It wasn’t the outcome the Western Nebraska Community College women’s basketball team wanted, but the Cougar women can hold their head high after finishing third at the NJCAA national tournament in Lubbock, Texas, falling in the semifinals to Tyler Junior College 88-76 Sunday, March 20 at the Rip Griffin Center on the Lubbock Christian University campus.

 The Cougars gave it their all during the semifinal game as they led 43-40 at halftime.
 The second half saw the bigger and more physical Apaches outscore the Cougars 48-33 to move into the finals against Georgia Highlands.
-Georgia Highlands defeated Jones College 81-74 in the other semifinal
+Georgia Highlands defeated Jones College 81-74 in the other semifinal.
+Tyler ended up going all the way, winning the final over Georgia Highlands 92-80.

 People are also reading…

+Douglas, who signed to play at Clemson University next year, wrapped up her career with an outstanding game, finishing with a game-high 31 points, 19 of which came in the first half.
+Douglas was also 9-of-12 from the charity stripe.

-Douglas also went over the 1,000-career mark, becoming one of only four Cougar women to score over 1,000 points in their career at WNCC.
+Douglas also went over the 1,000-point mark, becoming one of only four Cougar women to score over 1,000 points in their career at WNCC.
 Douglas now has 1,015 points.

 Douglas said her time at WNCC has been wonderful.